Law of Supply and Demand in Economics

 3. Data Analytics and Personalization:

 - Consumer Insights: Advanced data analytics tools help brands understand consumer behaviour and preferences, allowing for more accurate demand forecasting.
 By analyzing purchasing patterns, brands can adjust their supply strategies to better meet market demand.
+Understanding marginal utility also helps brands predict how likely consumers are to purchase additional items as their satisfaction with each extra product changes.

 - Personalized Marketing: Personalization technologies enable brands to offer tailored product recommendations and marketing messages, enhancing consumer engagement and driving demand.